Your best preparation for the MA in Interpreting Studies program:To be admitted, you should already have:

 - Documentation of other professional development in the area of teaching. mentoring, leadership, and/or adult education is preferred.

 - Resume and letter: Your resume and a letter of intent, highlighting:

 - Your purpose in graduate study

 - Your unique preparation and fitness for study in the field

 - Your intended future use of your graduate study

-- Your reason for choosing Western Oregon University and a graduate program in interpreting studies.
+- Your reason for choosing Western Oregon University and this graduate program in interpreting studies

 - Recommendation: Include recommendation from 3 people of your choice (at least one who can address potential to teach/lead/mentor and at least one who can address your competence as an interpreter).

 - Pre-screening Assessment:: After we review your program application, we will email you further instructions so you may complete this step.